FrancescoDiCursi/Skippadz/README.md

 Close and open the browser as a last resort.

-Sorry for the inconvenients but this extension has been developed in relatively few time and things tend to change frequently at this point ([see more](https://www.reddit.com/r/youtube/comments/15zs7f4/youtube_premium_required_is_youtube_becoming_the/)).
+I'm sorry for the inconveniences but this extension has been developed in relatively few time and things tend to change frequently at this point ([see more](https://www.reddit.com/r/youtube/comments/15zs7f4/youtube_premium_required_is_youtube_becoming_the/)).

 I will try to fix it as soon as changes occur.